State Revolving Fund Procurement Guidance

 Project Application Phase

-Applicants requesting federal financial assistance through the SRF funds must include a TWDB-0215 form with the financial application.
+Applicants requesting federal financial assistance through the State Revolving Fund (SRF) must include a TWDB-0215 form with the application.

 Commitment and Closing Phase

-After receiving a commitment, but prior to closing, applicants must provide forms TWDB-0216 and TWDB-0373 forms.
-The project's Prime Engineer, Financial Advisor, and Bond Counsel must complete a TWDB-0217 form and indicate if any subcontracting opportunities will be available or if the contractor will be self-performing the contract.
-Regardless of the procurement's outcome, all entities must submit a TWDB-0373 and list the contractors selected by the applicant for the project.
-Failure to comply or include a contractor and/or contract will result in denial of payment.
+After receiving a commitment, but 30 days prior to closing, applicants must provide a TWDB-0217 form for the project’s Prime Engineer, Financial Advisor, and Bond Counsel indicating availability of any subconsultant opportunities, or if the prime will be self-performing 100 percent of the contract.
+Failure to comply or include a contractor and/or contract may result in delayed or denied payment.

-Some projects require additional procurement during the planning phase for geotechnical and materials testing, pilot testing, surveying, archeological surveys, etc. Projects requiring additional procurement during the Planning and Design Phase will require submittal of the TWDB-0216 and TWDB-0373 is needed.
+Some projects require additional procurements during the planning phase for geotechnical and materials testing, pilot testing, surveying, archeological surveys, etc. Projects requiring additional procurement during the PAD Phase will require submittal of the signed TWDB-0217 form once the service contract has been awarded.

 Construction Contract Phase